All about the Chilmington Development

 Road closures have now been scheduled for parts of Chilmington Green Road, the A28 and Sandy Lane, which seem to be to allow the partly build roundabout on the A28 to be brought into use, and carry out work to close off the part of Chilmington Green Road that needs to be closed before the secondary school is allowed to open.

-Chilmington Green Road Closure
+Chilmington Green Road Closure - between Chilmington Green Lane and Mock Lane

 Planning application PA/2025/0857 was submitted on 7th May 2025 requesting 'Variation of condition 21 (off-site infrastructure) for planning permission 21/01914/AS to allow for the opening of the school prior to the infrastructure works being completed.'
-Great Chart with Singleton Parish Council objected to this application for the reasons recorded in the 21st May 2025 Planning Committee Draft Minutes
+Great Chart with Singleton Parish Council objected to this application for the reasons recorded in the 19th May 2025 Planning Committee Minutes